casantoso/colon-scRNA-seq/README.md

 # Aging Mouse Colon ScRNA-seq Analysis
-This is a single-cell RNA seq analysis workflow using a dataset of epithelial cells from the mouse colon (can be found in the GEO repository with accession numbers GSE168448).
+This is a single-cell RNA seq analysis workflow using a [dataset of epithelial cells from the mouse colon](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE168448).
-The objective of this analysis is to find genes which is differentially expressed in aging colon compared to a young colon.
+The objective of this analysis is to find genes which is differentially expressed in aging colon compared to young colon.

 ## Contents of the repository